 Lenné Estate Pinot Noir 2015: My first comment after sipping this wine was chocolate in a glass.
-Another Willamette Valley Pinot Noir but from the Yamhill-Carlton AVA and shows what the Peavine and Willakenzie soils will project into the grapes.
-This wine is very dry with aromas and flavors of chocolate and strawberry.
+Another Willamette Valley Pinot Noir from the Yamhill-Carlton AVA and shows what the Peavine and Willakenzie soils will project into the grapes.
+This wine is very dry, with aromas and flavors of chocolate and strawberry.

 2016 August Kesseler, The Daily August, Pinot Noir, Rheingau amused me because I have traveled to Rudesheim many times and never sampled a Pinot Noir from the area.
 I discovered a lively and bright, very drinkable Pinot.

 Liquid Farm Pinot Noir: The style is very Burgundian with a lighter texture.

 My favorites were the SBC Pinot Noir and the Sanford & Benedict.
 Both exhibit the perfect amount of fruit and show off the elegance of Pinot Noir that my palate finds enjoyable.